SOC 2 Compliance: What is it and Why Should You Care?

 SOC 2 trust principles like security, confidentiality, and availability will only grow in importance as the world continues to become more connected.
 Compliant service organizations have already done their work in these areas.
 TrueCommerce understands the importance of SOC compliance and utilizes SOC 2 compliant data centers, fully redundant systems, and disaster recovery procedures to enable 99.9% uptime for its customers.

-To succeed in this economy, you’ve got to do business in every direction.
-And to connect your business with other companies, you need to know that your data and processes are safe.
+To connect your business with other companies, you need to know that your data and processes are safe.
 Reach out to us today to learn how you can make your company more secure and open new channels for growth at the same time.

 Go Wherever Business Takes You with Unified Commerce from TrueCommerce